 Skip to main content

-How Does Your Consent Banner Design Affect GA4?
+How Consent Banner Design Affects Google Analytics

 Striking the right balance between a banner that’s too permissive (allowing users to skip interaction) and one that’s overly aggressive (alienating visitors) is key.

-Let’s look at the three examples:
+Let’s look at the three examples.
+The content is blurred to anonymize the brand.

 1. Sticky bar at the bottom of the screen

-This design gives users full access to the website—browsing, adding to cart, and even checking out—without requiring interaction with the banner.
+This design gives users full access to the website — browsing, adding to cart, and even checking out — without requiring interaction with the banner.

-These appear more forcefully, nudging users to choose whether they accept or decline tracking.
+These force users to choose whether they accept or decline tracking.

 On desktop, the user might still be able to browse in the background.

-But on mobile, this box often covers a large portion of the screen and interrupts the journey more noticeably
+But on mobile, this box often covers a large portion of the screen and interrupts the journey more completely.

 NB: Please note that the sticky bar displays very similarly on mobile at least in case of the few providers that we tested.

-1. Full-page blocking banner (modal)
+1. Full-page blocking modal

 This is the most aggressive option: users can’t click, scroll, or navigate until they interact with the banner.